aryxmega/awwwry/_posts/2020-02-02-engagement-photos.md

 tags:   [life, relationship]
 ---

 Alexandra and I met up with my buddy, [David][url-david-bowles], and his wife, Nia, to have our engagement photos taken.
-David did an amazing job; he really knew how and when to capture a moment.
+They both did an amazing job making us feel comfortable, giving directions during the shoot and capturing each moment.

-I couldn't pick 'em all, so here are my favorite photos from the .zip file:
+A few of my favorites:

 ![Ary Mega, Alexandra Mega Engagement Shoot](/assets/img/ary-mega-alexandra-lambros-engagement-01.JPG)